publishpress/PublishPress-Blocks/readme.txt

 == Description ==

-Advanced Gutenberg adds the missing blocks and configuration you need to build profesional websites.
-Take the control of the new Gutenberg ediotr with user edition profile configuration and 20+ new blocks and options.
+Advanced Gutenberg adds the missing blocks and configuration you need to build professional websites.
+Take the control of the new Gutenberg editor with user edition profile configuration and 20+ new blocks and options.

 ## GUTENBERG ADVANCED BLOCK CONTROL

 - Create edition profiles and assign user or user group to the profile
-- Select each edition block per profile
+- Select each block activation per user profile
 - Default block configuration (Advanced Gutenberg blocks)
-- Define Advanced Gutenberg block color
+- Define Advanced Gutenberg icons block color
-- Activate lightbox effect in Gutenberg galleries
-- Display alt information as lightbox caption in galleries
 - Custom CSS styles: create and apply on paragraph blocks